The 5 Marks of an Influential MessageAug 09, 2021

 If they don’t receive the message, then you haven’t really communicated.
-My old teacher and friend, Howard Hendricks, always used to say this kind of thing.
+My old teacher and mentor Howard Hendricks, always used to say this kind of thing.
 Good communication is a message both sent and received.

 That’s a ton of messaging we’re part of, and I haven’t even mentioned any verbal messages—meetings, conversations, classes, speeches, etc.

 Truly important and groundbreaking messages can easily get lost in the tidal wave of messaging.
 Tom Fishburne calls this “idea camouflage.”
 Check out his cartoon and blog on the topic here.